fhs/pyhdf/_sources/install.rst.txt

 2. Unzip the selected package into a directory of your choice (e.g. ``C:\HDF4``).

-3. Go to the Python-HDF4 source directory.
+3. Go to the pyhdf source directory.

 4. Build the package in one of the two following ways: